-The Board has approved the financial statements of the Corporation, the auditor's report thereon, and the Management's Discussion & Analysis for the year ended December 31, 2020, all of which will be tabled at the Meeting.
+The Board has approved the financial statements of the Corporation, the auditor's report thereon, and the MD&A for the year ended December 31, 2021, all of which will be tabled at the Meeting.
 No approval or other action needs to be taken at the Meeting in respect of these documents.